Wondering what National Parks in Maui are? Haleakala National Park is Maui’s only National Park.

 It’s pretty amazing, it’s one of the only drives where you start from sea level to 10,000 passing through several microclimates & within an hour!

 The summit sits at over 10,000 feet where you are above the clouds.
-Here you can enjoy some of Maui’s best hikes and see exotic plant life like the silverswords which are a rare and endangered plant that can only be found on Haleakala, Mauna Kea and Mauna Loa on the Big Island of Hawaii.
+Here you can enjoy some of Maui’s best hikes and see exotic native plant life like the silverswords which are a rare and endangered species that can only be found on Haleakala, Mauna Kea and Mauna Loa on the Big Island of Hawaii.

 When to Visit Haleakala National Park